DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 All the parts of a Zettel together

 Up to this point, we have only looked at the individual Zettel.
-Now, let’s take a look at the relationship between Zettels.
+Now, let's take a look at the relationship between Zettels.

 ## Connecting Zettel